Skip To Main Content

 Joshua Epperson

-In his first season, Epperson guided the Fire to a 24-7 overall record, highlighted by a trip to the Sun Conference Championship and an appearance in the NAIA National Tournament First Round.
-Under his leadership, four players earned First-Team All-Sun Conference honors, while six student-athletes were recognized as Sun Conference All-Academic and NAIA Daktronics Scholar-Athletes.
-Two Fire players also received CSC Academic All-District recognition, reflecting the program’s commitment to excellence on and off the court.
+In his debut campaign with the Fire (2024-2025), Epperson led the team to a 24-7 overall record, a Sun Conference Championship, and an appearance in the NAIA National Tournament First Round.
+His squad earned four All-Sun Conference selections, while six student-athletes were recognized as Sun Conference All-Academic and NAIA Daktronics Scholar-Athletes.
+Two Fire players also garnered CSC Academic All-District honors.

 He and his wife, Kelly, have two daughters, Caroline and Annabelle.